CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 # 👥 Team Contributions
 17. Each member should write a short reflection:

-Caoimhe O'Brien (GitHub Username):
+Caoimhe O'Brien (CaoimheOBrien):

-Main contributions (pages or components)
+Main contributions:

-Challenges faced and how they were solved
+Challenges faced and how they were solved:

-What was learned or improved during the process
+What was learned or improved during the process:

 Natalia Ryl (NataliaRyl):

-Main contributions (pages or components)
+Main contributions:

-Challenges faced and how they were solved
+Challenges faced and how they were solved:

-What was learned or improved during the process
+What was learned or improved during the process:

 Aoife Leahy (AoifeLeahy):